• Skip to primary navigation

 • Electrical safety in the home

-Wiring - Electrical safe zones for running wires in walls - In this project we look at the designated electrical safe zones that have to be obeyed when running electrical cables through walls and under floor boards
+Wiring - Electrical safe zones for running wires in walls - Find out about the designated electrical safe zones that have to be obeyed when running electrical cables through walls and floors

 We cover all aspects of domestic wiring that you are likely to encounter in your home.
 For many of the things that we cover it is advised that you do not carry out yourself in certain circumstances, which we highlight.
 Conversely where there is no objection in the building regulations and guidance for you to complete an electrical project we assist you with all the information you could need.